 Preliminary investigations show that the required field strength could be obtained by increasing the field from 7 kG to 12.5 kG by copying the XLEAP chicane form-factor and using Permandur, or by re-designing the magnet to have larger backlegs and poles.
 Alternatively, it may be possible to create a larger pocket for windings and increase the current from 5000 A-turns to 8000 A-turns.

 A complete of specifications will be provided at a later date.
 Compared to the existing chicane, Ref.
-[18], the main change (aside from the integrated dipole strength), should be to increase the stability of the power supplies as much as possible in order to support two-color attosecond lasing.
+[18], the main change (aside from the integrated dipole strength), should be to increase the stability of the power supplies as much as possible, in order to support two-color attosecond lasing.
 This reflects the growing use of the chicane not only for self-seeding, but also as an integral component of split-undulator schemes.